Kansas City police probe shooting of Black teen who went to wrong house to pick up his younger brothers

 Officials would not confirm the number of times the homeowner shot the victim or where his injuries were.
 Police initially said Yarl was stable but had a life-threatening injury.
 His current condition has not been released, other than that he is stable.

-Police have not identified the shooter or his race, though civil rights attorney Ben Crump told The Star the shooter appears to be white.
-Information that officials have now does not point to the shooting being racially motivated, but Graves said that aspect also remains under investigation.
+Police have not identified the shooter or his race, though Crump told The Star that based on what he was told by the teen's family, the shooter is White.

+"It is inescapable not to acknowledge the racial dynamics at play," Crump said.

 Yarl was meant to pick up his brothers from a friend's house on 115th Terrace.
 He ended up ringing the doorbell at a home on 115th Street, Faith Spoonmore, the teen's aunt, wrote online.